Texas a linchpin in Biden's Super Tuesday strategy

 “I wouldn’t conclude (Biden) has this state sewn up,” Henson said.

-Reporting by James Oliphant; Editing by Colleen Jenkins and Tom Brown
+Reporting by James Oliphant; Editing by Colleen Jenkins, Tom Brown and Daniel Wallis